Thee Midniters

 Thee Midniters were an American rock group formed in East Los Angeles in 1960.
 They were among the first Chicano rock bands to have a major hit in the United States.
 They were one of the best known acts to come out of East Los Angeles in the 1960s, with a cover of "Land of a Thousand Dances" that charted in Canada in 1965, and an instrumental track "Whittier Boulevard" in 1965.
 Thee Midniters were among the first rock acts to openly sing about Chicano themes in songs such as "Chicano Power" and "The Ballad of César Chávez" in the late 1960s.
-The broke up in 1970.
+They broke up in 1970.

 The band was promoted by Dick "Huggy Boy" Hugg on local radio station KTYM in Inglewood, California and also by his fill-in Godfrey Kerr.
 Huggy Boy was also a popular DJ on KRLA.

 Achievements

 Thee Midniters are a 1960s band from East Los Angeles influenced by "surf music to rhythm and blues to Mexican music," embodying a Chicano identity, a "mixture of Mexican heritage but living in America."
 The band was one of the first to integrate horns, an unusual combination of trombone and sax, congas, keyboards and electric guitars to produce a sound similar to better known bands popular in the late 1960s such as Chicago and Blood, Sweat & Tears.

 Most band members attended Salesian High School located near the corner of Whittier Boulevard and Soto Street in the Boyle Heights section of Los Angeles.
 George Salazar, the drummer on the first album, attended Garfield High School.
 Rhythm guitar player, Roy Marquez, also attended Garfield High School.
 Danny LaMont, the drummer on all subsequent recordings attended Montebello High School and sax player Larry Rendon attended Cantwell High School.

 Thee Midniters were largely school trained, highly professional and musically sophisticated in comparison to many of the surf bands of the day.
 Willie Garcia and Thee Midniters were regarded in the East LA of the 1960s as The Beatles on a smaller scale, though they sounded (and still sound) more like a big, soul-gospel review group with a hefty dose of salsa.

 Casey Kasem, a well-known disc jockey, said, "They were the best band I ever hired".
 Kasem filled a regular slot on KRLA top forty radio in the 1960s and promoted concerts and dances at the time.

 Thee Midniters continue with a combination of original and new members and appeared in Raven Productions' PBS pledge break special Trini Lopez presents the Legends of Latin Rock, along with El Chicano, Tierra and Gregg Rolie (of Santana and Journey fame) in the spring of 2009.